 At the beginning of the semester, add all your course and project deadlines to this calendar so they are easy for you to review.
 That way you can always see what’s on your plate.

 Weekly To-Do List

 I also make a weekly to-do list, which is organized by topic (these are my courses and jobs: for example, EDUC 100, EDUC 200, research assistantship, bookstore job, personal, blog – whatever you have on the go).
 See how I do this in the image below.
-I break each page in my planner into four sections so I have eight boxes, and then each box is a category and I list everything I have to do underneath it.
-I usually have a lot more things on my lists – I took the picture before I finished populating it so it would look tidy for the picture, but hopefully it gives you the idea of how I organize myself.
+Each page in my planner is broken into four sections so I have eight boxes, and then each box is a category and I list everything I have to do underneath it.
+Normally, I have a lot more things on my lists – I took the picture before I finished populating it so it would look tidy for the picture, but hopefully it gives you the idea of how I organize myself.

-I always note any upcoming deadlines beside the to-do item in brackets, just as a reminder, and I usually have the most important items or biggest projects at the top of the list because they are the first ones I add.
+I always note any upcoming deadlines beside the to-do item in brackets, just as a reminder.
+The most important items or biggest projects are usually at the top of the list because they are the first ones I add.
 I use my semester calendar and my course syllabi to fill this in, and then add more items as the week goes on.
 By the end of the week, most boxes are pretty full!

 I like to organize my day the night before, but if I’m really busy I’ll do it first thing in the morning.
 Many people have different preferences for this!
 I use deadlines to set my priorities and review these and update my priorities when I make my daily list, so I don’t miss any deadlines.